francescovenica/sample-app/PART-2.md

 We are going to use part of the code from the official NextJS repo `with-apollo`: https://github.com/vercel/next.js/tree/canary/examples/with-apollo

-We are going to use the `lib/apolloClient.js` file but we'll do some changes, the first one is to include an authenticatino link in order to add the Authentication token to the Authorization header, then will pass the down to all the function another parameter that we call `context`, this object contains the request object which we'll use to extract the session cookie and attach it to all our apollo requests.
-We'have added also a Batch link to be able to send multiple queries/mutation in one request:
+We are going to use the `lib/apolloClient.js` file but we'll do some changes, the first one is to include an authentication link in order to add the auth token to the Authorization header for all the request done by Apollo, then will pass the down to all the function another parameter that we call `context`, this object contains the request object which we'll use to extract the session cookie and attach it to all our apollo requests.
+We'have added also a Batch link to be able to send multiple queries/mutation in one request but this is optional:

 ```
 const createApolloClient = (ctx): ApolloClient<NormalizedCacheObject> => {
   ...